Getting started¶

 Run tests¶

 Tests use bluefox-test with real Postgres via testcontainers.
 Each test runs inside a SAVEPOINT — no cleanup needed.
+You can also use make test as a shortcut.

 Next steps¶